 After learning about Lynne’s organic farm, Dr. Da Costa wanted to see it.
 He discovered Pennywort (aka dollarweed) plant growing everywhere and mentioned how good it is for the brain and memory.
 What???
 Lynne had been pulling it out as a weed for 12 years!
 What Lynne thought was a weed is now a medicine?
 Lynne looked it up and found out it is a member of the Gotu Kola family that is beneficial for the brain and memory.

 There are many ways to prepare the Pennywort leaves.

 - Put a handful of fresh leaves in the blender, with a dash of water, and pour through a strainer over a glass to separate the juice and drink it.
 It has a good flavor OR

 - Pick fresh and add to your salad or other dishes OR

 - Dehydrate the leaves and make a powder in your blender to add to your food or put in capsules.

 Healing Plants Everywhere in Panama!

-Darlys has used medicinal plants in the 3 years that she has lived in Bastimentos Island (Basti) in the Bocas del Toro province of Panama.
+Darlys has used medicinal plants in the three years she has lived in Bastimentos Island (Basti) in Panama’s Bocas del Toro province.
 Medicinal plants have effectively helped her with several unrelated conditions.